francoislaberge/electron-async-stack-trace/README.md

 # Electron Async Stack Trace
-A test suite for figuring out how to log (not capture in devtools) async stack traces
+Demonstration of the lack of ability to get the string (for logging purposes) of the async call stack that Chrome's DevTools has access to.

 ## Usage